-If the pharmacy will accept non-payment for the ingredient, submit an "8" in the Clarification Code Field (420-DK located on the D.0 Claim Segment Field)

-This will allow the claim to pay and the pharmacy will be reimbursed for all drugs except the rejected medication with Clarification Code of 8.
+• If pharmacies are willing to accept non-payment for the ingredient, an "8" in the Clarification Code Field (420-DK located on the D.0 Claim Segment Field) should be submitted.
+That allows the claim to pay, and the pharmacy reimbursed for all drugs except the rejected medication(s).